jeffpar/pcjs.v1/blog/2015/03/26/README.md

 	if (parameter === undefined || parameter === null) { ... }

-This is one of the few times I think coercion (of *undefined* to *null*) is beneficial.
+This is one of those times when coercion (of *undefined* to *null*) is beneficial.
+Here's another:

-Another common pattern:

 	if (!b) { ... }

-is a popular way of checking for "falsy" values (ie, *undefined*, *null*, 0, false, "", NaN, etc).
+Coercing a value to *boolean* is a popular way of checking for all "falsy" values (ie, *undefined*, *null*, 0, false, "", NaN, etc).
 Again, another situation where type coercion is beneficial and well understood.

-Don't use this technique for optional parameters though:
+However, don't use that technique to check for optional parameters:

 	if (!parameter) { ... }

 because a valid numeric parameter could include 0, a valid string parameter could include "", etc.

-I'm not saying *never* use strict comparisons, or that coercion is good, but simply that the more you know all your variable data types, and the more you compare variables only of the same type, and better off you'll be.

 Problems with type coercion are **NOT** problems caused by a poor choice of operators, so trying to make those problems go away by artificially limiting your choice of operators seems like the wrong solution.
 Type coercion problems are, by definition, problems involving mismatched types.
 Solutions include:

-- Don't compare variables of different types; or
+- Avoid comparing variables of different types; or
 - Convert your variables to matching types first; or
 - Rely on coercion, but be clear about why and when you're doing it